amckennafoster/nbidata/docs/upload/upload.md

 If there is an "Additional keyword" that should be added to the list that appears in the metadata form that Wranglers use, add it to each appropriate list in the Controlled-Vocabulary Google sheet in the Google Drive.
 Follow the specific directions in the [Specifications & Technical Details](https://nantucketbiodiversity.github.io/NBIdigitalrepo/specs/) section.

 ## Additional notes
+If the research was funded by NBI, put "Report submitted in fulfillment of a (Year) Nantucket Biodiversity Initiative grant."
+The year should be the year of the grant, while the rest of the dates (file name and publication date) should be the date on the report or the date the report was received (default to February 15 of the year following the grant year).

-Add anything relevant.
-This is a good spot to list other funding agencies that are not listed in Zenodo's list (see Grants).
+Add any other relevant funding that are not in the Zenodo list (see Grants).
 List funders using a format similar to: "This work was funded by Grant Institution 1 and Grant Institution 2."

 ## Access right
 Leave as Open Access.
 Do not upload anything that would fall under the other categories unless the NBI Committee decides to start doing this.